Hydrogen core network

 The TSOs have already started building the core network.
 The first pipelines have already been converted to hydrogen this year.

-On 14 July 2025, the Federal Network Agency set a ramp-up fee of €25/kWh/h/a.
+On 14 July 2025, the Federal Network Agency set a ramp-up fee of €25/kWh/h/a for 2025.
 The ramp-up fee enables the refinancing of the development of the hydrogen core network and is intended to balance the amortisation account by 2055.

 For the market ramp-up to succeed overall, it is important that policymakers create reliable framework conditions for the hydrogen ramp-up on the generation and demand side.
 Another focus is on the further development of the core network in order to take additional requirements and locations into account as part of integrated network development planning for gas and hydrogen (stage 2).
 The transformation of the distribution grids is also important for this in order to develop an area-wide hydrogen grid.